Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ### Configuring Army Presets

-The bot only uses an army preset if it matches the following three criteria:
+The bot only uses army presets matching the following three criteria:

-+ The preset name contains the string 'farm'.
++ The preset name contains the string 'farm'. ('farm' is only the default pattern, we can change it in the bot settings)
 + The preset is enabled for the currently selected village.
 + The village has enough units available for the preset.